5 Steps to Improve Your School District with Strategy

 While you (or your team) may be the one(s) responsible for creating the plan, it can’t be fully devised and implemented alone.
 We already mentioned the importance of engaging the community early in the process, but it shouldn’t stop there.
 Use the resources around you to cascade responsibilities and hold individuals accountable for their responsibilities.
 Having proper alignment and accountability across your plan allows you to be a more collaborative leader instead of a dictator.
 This also gives individuals a personal stake in the plan, driving a higher success rate.

 5. Turn your focus to execution

 Why spend so much time creating a plan if you don’t plan to implement it?
-While this sounds obvious, I have seen district after district create great plans and then simply let them collect dust on the shelf.
-Your plan should be a living document with regular updates, discussions and revisions.
-Ask yourself if you have the tools in place to ensure you properly track, monitor and report on the progress of your district’s strategy.
+While this sounds obvious, I have seen district after district creates great plans and then simply let them collect dust on the shelf.
+Your plan should be a living document with regular updates, discussions, and revisions.
+Ask yourself if you have the tools in place to ensure you properly track, monitor, and report on the progress of your district’s strategy.

 How AchieveIt Can Help

 AchieveIt’s Execution Insight Platform solves common implementation challenges by fostering accountability, driving alignment, providing visibility, and facilitating collaboration.
 If your school district is planning major strategic change initiatives for the 2017-2018 academic year, sign up for a demo today.

 AchieveIt is the platform that large organizations use to get their biggest, most important initiatives out of the boardroom and into reality.
 Too many great ideas never quite make it across the finish line, because there’s no real way to keep everyone on course and keep everything on track.
 What does it take to actually guide these initiatives all the way through to completion?
 You’ve got to:

 - Get everything in view – so you can see what’s happening with every initiative, at every level, from the enterprise to the individual, in real time.